kubeedge/website/content/en/docs/setup/local.md

 ### Build from source
 If you want to build KubeEdge from source, there are two options:

-You have a working Go environment.
+You have a working Go environment, and would like to build on host directly.
 ```shell
 git clone https://github.com/kubeedge/kubeedge.git
 cd kubeedge
 make BUILD_WITH_CONTAINER=false
 ```

 You have a working Docker environment.
+And enjoin building inside container for simpilified environment consistency.
 ```shell
 git clone https://github.com/kubeedge/kubeedge.git
 cd kubeedge